dbalucas/KB_dbalucas/docs/README.md

 # How To be a PostgreSQL DBA
-This repository contains all my DBA KnowHow and is a great list of quick and searchable commands for administrating a database
+This repository contains all my DBA KnowHow and will be updated continuasly.
+A searchable list of commands for administrating a databases.

-Now to me: 👋 Hi, I’m [@dbalucas](about.md).
+Let me introduce myself: 👋 Hi, I’m [@dbalucas](about.md).